ERP Topics for Private Equity Firms

 For Private Equity companies, the following are a number of opportunity areas when dealing with ERP in portfolio companies and potential acquisitions.

-- ERP not being selected and suffering from a combination of poor commercial terms and high ongoing costs, usually with no escalation terms.
+- ERP not being selected well and suffering from a combination of poor commercial terms and high ongoing costs.

 - ERP having dated technology and the status of the ERP seller’s ability or willingness to fix the situation.

-- ERP system’s implementation not well-controlled, and the potentially significant effort and risk to clean up the situation.
+- ERP implementation having been poorly executed and the potentially significant effort and risk to clean up the situation.

-- ERP transfer rights that are cloudy or don’t exist.
-Without these rights, when a company is sold to a buyer the company’s ERP cannot be transferred without permission from, and usually further fees paid to, the ERP seller.
+- ERP transfer rights being cloudy or not existing.
+Without these rights, when a company is sold to a buyer the company’s ERP cannot be readily transferred without permission from, and usually further fees paid to, the ERP seller.

-- Accessing a company’s current business enterprise software applications and developing an Enterprise Software Strategy plan that establishes key applications and their functional domains.
+- Developing an Enterprise Software Strategy plan that establishes key applications and their legitimate functional domains.
 Such a plan is important to have before improvement actions are made on any application component—especially ERP.

 - Strategies and detailed plans for unifying ERP across multiple companies.
 Opportunities to control risk and costs are typically many—and hard to effectively exploit.